ManuPepermans/I-LpIoT/README.md

 ![alt text](https://i.imgur.com/vrYXFL3.png "Mobile node")

 ## Dash7

 The DASH7-module was flashed as a slave.
 We send ALP commands containing the data to the gateways.
+The DASH7 command is build as follows:
+- 0x41, 0x54, 0x24, 0x44, 0xc0, 0x00,                   // Serial interface
+- total_length,                                         // ALP CMD length from byte 8 to the end
+- 0xb4, 0x13, 0x32, 0xd7, 0x00, 0x00, 0x10, 0x01,       // Forward + operand
+- 0x20, 0x40, 0x00,	                                    // Return file data action, fileID 40, Offset 0
+- lengthDash7,                                          // Length of the data
+- Data                                                  // Data

+This format is set in a function **void DASH7Message(uint8_t data[], int lengthDash7)** where the data is given in **uint8_t** and the length in **int**.

 ## LoRa
 The I-CUBE-LRWAN package contains an AT-SLAVE, this was uploaded to the LoRa Board.
 In this way the LoRa module can be used by sending AT-commands over UART.